durmusgulbahar/simpleSingleRace/README.txt

 How to use program :
 	1- Run Main and watch the race inside "output.txt".
 	2- Race doesn't show in console but in file.
+	3- When player arrives at last index of row, won.

 CONS :
 	-I couldn't do more than one player.
 It is single player.